metro-nom/node-expressmocks/README.md

 ## Usage examples

-Let's say you have the follwing `SampleEndpoints` implementation:
+Let's say you have the following `SampleEndpoints` implementation:
 ```typescript
 import { RequestHandler } from 'express'